 "There is scientific consensus that rapid and sustained global greenhouse gas (GHG) emissions reductions in the next decade will ensure less adverse climate impacts than if the world waits."
-Not only is it in the national interest to avoid worsening climate impacts, but Australia is also well positioned to benefit from decarbonisation through our natural resources, skills, and trade connections.
-Australia's largest trading partners are committed to achieving net-zero, and the global financial markets that Australia participates in continue to shift their support to a net-zero transition.
-In Australia, this transition will require investment of around \$2.5 trillion (AUD) over the next three decades.
+Australia's largest trading partners are currently committed to achieving net-zero, and the global financial markets that Australia participates in continue to shift their support to a net-zero transition.
+In Australia, this transition will require investment of around \$2.5 trillion (AUD) over the next three decades.4

-Australia is in the top 10 highest countries in the world for GHG emissions per capita.
-As a nation there is growing momentum to achieve net-zero by 2050 or earlier.
+Australia is in the top 10 countries in the world for GHG emissions per capita.5 As a nation there is growing momentum to achieve net-zero by 2050 or earlier.
 The Federal Government and all state and territory governments have committed to net-zero by 2050.
-In addition, cost-effective action by the states and territories in line with their net-zero emissions targets would achieve up to a 42 per cent reduction on 2005 emissions by 2030 alone.
-The Federal Government has also ratcheted up Australia's 2030 emission reduction target to 43 per cent (below 2005 levels) - with half of the states and territories current 2030 targets higher than 43 per cent.
+In addition, cost-effective action by the states and territories in line with their net-zero emissions targets would achieve up to a 42 per cent reduction on 2005 emissions by 2030 alone.6 The Federal Government has also ratcheted up Australia's 2030 emission reduction target to 43 per cent (below 2005 levels) - with half of the states and territories current 2030 targets higher than 43 per cent.
+In 2024, the Climate Change Authority suggested Australia could meet an ambitious target of cutting emissions by at least 65% and up to 75% below 2005 levels by 2035, but is yet to make its final recommendation.7

-Of ASX 200 companies, over 60 per cent have made net-zero commitments, and this number is expected to continue growing.
-Australian consumers are also increasingly considering the environment when making purchasing decisions.8 It is expected that renewable energy will make up most of Australia's electricity supply by 2030, with the most likely scenario from the Australian Energy Market Operator anticipating 83 per cent renewable electricity in Australia's largest grid.9 Electric vehicles could account for 72 to 99 per cent of Australia's new vehicle sales by 2050 (up from four per cent in 2022), depending on the specific scenario.
-This transition could bring with it considerable opportunities for insurers, such as a dramatic shift in underwriting practices as new energy technologies are scaled up.
+Of ASX 200 companies, over 60 per cent have made net-zero commitments8, and this number is expected to continue growing.
+Australian consumers are also increasingly considering the environment when making purchasing decisions.9 It is expected that renewable energy will make up most of Australia's electricity supply by 2030, with the most likely scenario from the Australian Energy Market Operator anticipating almost 70 per cent renewable energy in Australia's largest grid by 2028 and 99 per cent by 2050.10 New EV purchases in Australia more than doubled in 2023, compared to 2022, with the total number of EVs on Australian roads now exceeding 180,000.11 This transition could bring with it considerable opportunities for insurers, such as a dramatic shift in underwriting practices as new energy technologies are scaled up.

-- 1. Bureau of Meteorology (2022) State of the Climate. - 2.
-Bureau of Meteorology (2023) Australia in Winter 2023. - 3.
+- 1. Bureau of Meteorology (2024) State of the Climate. - 2.
+Ibid. - 3.
 McKell Institute for the Insurance Council of Australia (2022) Insurance Catastrophe Resilience Report 2021-22. - 4.
 Based on global estimate in GFMA, BCG (2020), Climate Finance Markets and the Real Economy, GFMA.
 Scaling emissions estimates for each sector to Australian emissions intensity.
-In line with other publicly availably estimates on Australia's transition costs, which range from \$1.1T AUD by the IGCC to \$5T AUD from Griffith, AFR. - Climate Action Tracker (2022): Country summary: Australia; World Bank.
-CO2 emissions (metric tons per capita) Australia | Data (worldbank.org). - 6.
+In line with other publicly availably estimates on Australia's transition costs, which range from \$1.1T AUD by the IGCC to \$5T AUD from Griffith, AFR. - 5.
+Climate Action Tracker (2022): Country summary: Australia. - 6.
 Climateworks Centre (2022) Government climate action: Leading policies and programs in Australia. - 7.
-Investment Magazine (2023) ACSI: ASX200 net-zero commitments are growing (but not all pledges are equal) Investment Magazine. - 8.
-BCG (2021), The Customer Sustainability Journey. - 9.
-AEMO | 2022 Integrated System Plan (ISP). - 10.
-CSIRO (2022) Electric Vehicle projections 2022.
+Climate Change Authority (2024) 2035 Emissions Reduction Targets. - 8.
+Investment Magazine (2023) ACSI: ASX200 net-zero commitments are growing (but not all pledges are equal). - 9.
+BCG (2021), The Customer Sustainability Journey. - 10.
+AEMO (2024) Integrated System Plan. - 11.
+Electric Vehicle Council (2023) Australian Electric Vehicle Industry Recap 2023.